zyshara/language-configs/README.md

 $ cd language-configs
 ```

-Use `ssh-keygen` to create a new SSH key called `github-ssh-key` inside of `language-configs`.
+Use `ssh-keygen` to create a new SSH key named `github-ssh-key` inside of `language-configs`.
 Each app will copy this key into its container.
 Make sure you add the new key to github and that you're authenticated:
 ```
 $ ssh-keygen ...
 $ ssh -T git@github.com